 - A safe space that provides a low stakes environment to explore new ways of responding and letting go of old defense mechanisms

-- A fun way to practice Dialectical Behavioral Therapy (DBT) skills: mindfulness, distress tolerance, emotional regulation and interpersonal effectiveness.
+- A fun way to practice skills such as mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.

-- Just like Acceptance and Commitment Therapy (ACT) in that participants learn to stop avoiding, denying, and struggling with their inner emotions and, instead, accept that these deeper feelings are appropriate responses to certain situations that should not prevent them from moving forward in their lives.
+- Participants learn to stop avoiding, denying, and struggling with their inner emotions and, instead, accept that these deeper feelings are appropriate responses to certain situations that should not prevent them from moving forward in their lives.

 Applying improvisation to real-life situations is a quick way to improve our tolerance of accepting life on life’s terms.
 The exercises improve our confidence to interact in a world that has always been uncertain.